This Privacy Notice explains how we use the information that we collect about you.

 The personal information we process includes name, address, contact details, including email address and telephone numbers and date of birth.
 Other categories may include, address history, gender, age, disability, ethnicity, religion, NI number, criminal convictions, medical and financial information.

-At times we will share your information with other council services e.g. social work, education.
+At times we will share your information with other council services e.g. Social Work, Education and Communities.
 We may also share with external partners and organisations e.g. Scottish Government, Police Scotland, Fire Scotland, NHS Fife, other local authorities, energy companies, support services and Registered Social Landlords.
 We will also provide some of your information to our contractors and suppliers to enable us to deliver our services.

-We will at times access information about you from other sources these include; other local authorities, NHS, Police Scotland, partner services and Registered Social Landlords.
+We may at times receive information about you from other sources these include; other local authorities, NHS, Police Scotland, partner services, support providers, UNHCR, Ministry of Defence/Home Office, the COSLA Strategic Migration Partnership, Registered Social Landlords and from yourself directly.

-We also obtain information about you from publicly accessible sources these include; Registers of Scotland, the voters roll and Fife Direct.
+We also obtain information about you from publicly accessible sources these include; Registers of Scotland, the voters roll and Fife.gov.uk.

 On occasion we will gather information about third parties relevant to you, these include dependants, household details, next of kin, parents, power of attorney.